JS7 implements resilience at the following levels:

 - The Controller implements an active-passive cluster with one active instance and one passive instance.

-- The Controller implements clustering and journaling by itself and does not require additional components such as a DBMS, see JS7 - Controller Cluster.
+- The Controller implements clustering and journaling by itself and does not require additional products such as a DBMS, see JS7 - Controller Cluster.

 - Cluster members couple and synchronize automatically.
 Fail-over time is typically around 3s.